Anthony Thorold

 Anthony Wilson Thorold (13 June 1825 - 25 July 1895) was an Anglican Bishop of Winchester in the Victorian era.
 The son of a Church of England priest, he also served as Bishop of Rochester.
 It was in that role that he travelled throughout North America and met with leaders of the Church of Jesus Christ of Latter-day Saints.
 While he wrote a number of devotional books, he is best remembered for having recruited Isabella Gilmore to revive the female diaconate in the Anglican Communion.

 Early life

 Thorold was the second son of the Reverend Edward Thorold and his wife Mary (née Wilson), and grandson of Sir John Thorold, 9th Baronet (1734–1815).
 He was educated privately, entering The Queen's College, Oxford in 1843; he graduated B.A.
 1847, M.A.
-1850, was ordained as a deacon in 1849 and as a priest in 1850.
+1850.
+He was ordained as a deacon in 1849 and as a priest in 1850.
 He subsequently received a D.D. by diploma in 1877.

-He married Henrietta Greene (a daughter of Thomas Greene MP for Lancaster) and followed his father into a career in the Church of England.
+He followed his father into a career in the Church of England.
 He served as vicar of St Giles in the Fields, Curzon Chapel, and St Pancras.
-His wife died in 1859 and he married secondly to Emily Labouchère, sister of the MP Henry Labouchère.
-They had three children: Algar Labouchère Thorold (1866–1936), Dorothy, and Sybil (later Countess de la Bédoyère).
-His descendants through Sybil include his grandson Michael de la Bédoyère and his great-great-grandson, the historian Guy de la Bédoyère.

 In 1870 he was elected a member of the first London School Board, representing the Marylebone Division.

-His second wife died in 1877, the same year he was made Bishop of Rochester.
-Thorold's cousin, Edward Trollope, was made suffragan bishop for Nottingham also that same year.
+In 1877 he was made Bishop of Rochester.